 Let us now turn our attention to the sorts of surveys they make available.
 First off, you are almost guaranteed 10 over invites that come through your e-mail on a daily basis.

-You can also choose to log in to their website, and you get to see lots more surveys waiting to get completed.
-Of course, not all surveys are the same, and the corresponding payment would naturally differ as well.
+You can also choose to log in to their website, and you get to see lots more surveys waiting to get completed and you can start taking surveys.
+Of course, not all surveys you will get are the same, and the corresponding payment would naturally differ as well.

-I have mentioned earlier that some surveys can pay handsomely (the most generous payout I got for a single survey was $95), but you should not count on them solely.
+I have mentioned earlier that with some surveys can get paid handsomely (the most generous payout I got for a single survey was $95 or 100 points), but you should not count on them solely.

-The reason is such surveys are not made available on a daily basis, and you are expected to put in more effort and time to complete these lucrative surveys.
+The reason is such surveys are not made available on a daily basis, and you are expected to put in more effort and time to complete these lucrative surveys to earn cash reward or gift cards.

 I would suggest that to pin your hopes on the mid-range ones.
 The entry-level survey can earn you $15 a job.
 So, the mid-range surveys can range from $30-$50, it is all up to your expectations.

-Ipsos I-Say does not pay cash outright for every individual job.
+Ipsos I-Say does not pay cash outright or gift cards for every individual job.
 Instead, they use a system that the industry refers to as reward points system.

 I can’t really honestly say this is my preferred payment option, but I guess you just have to live with it, if the website appeals a lot to you, as in my case.